frantallukas10/react-redux-firebase-slack-chat/README.md

 53. Add Typing Component / Animation, Display in Messages
 54. Add Typing Listeners to See When Other Users Typing
 55. Emoji Picker to Add Emojis to Messages
+56. Automatic Scroll to Bottom upon New Message